7ih/CPalms-Spammer-Server/README.md

 There are then two buttons:
 * GO: starts spamming requests with the current resource ID
 * STOP: stops spamming requests with the current resource ID

-## Other

-The code in this could theoretically be reused for other websites with a simple URL for like/dislike requests.